Oh My Food Recipes

 What is shrimp chips (蝦片)?

-Shrimp chips is a common snack among South East Asia.
+Shrimp chips is a common snack and cuisine among Southeast Asia, Japan, Korea, Hong Kong and China.
 Some called it prawn crackers or prawn chips.
-It is made of tapioca flour and shrimp or prawns.
+It is a savory and flavorful snack.
+Also, it made of tapioca flour and shrimp or prawns flavored.
+They are usually deep fried to create a light and crispy texture.

 In Chinese cuisine, Chinese shrimp chips have different colors like yellow, green, pink and white.
 Personally, I prefer the white one because it is less coloring.